At Summerseat, our approach to reading is to ensure that children develop:

 To support comprehension skills, we use 'VIPERS' to guide parents in how to assist their own child in developing good comprehension skills when listening to them read at home.
 It details a number of useful question types that are perfect to check and assess that your child has understood their book and can retrieve information from it.

 Reading is given high priority at Summerseat.
-To hear more about our reading strategy, please watch the video below.
-This Powerpoint has been shared as a reading workshop for parents in the autumn term.
+To find out more about our reading strategy, please watch the video below.
+This Powerpoint has been shared as a reading workshop for parents in the autumn term. see the links below.
+This was shared during our reading workshops in the autumn term.